renaissance-publishing/renaissance/content/chapters/21-races.md

         history before his kingdom.
 Karrach need a *people*.

-  - Karrach, aided by the dragons who answered his call, began a search for a powerful spirit willing to provide him a great boon—for a great price.
+  - Karrach, aided by the dragons who answered his call, began a search for a powerful spirit willing to provide him a great boon — for a great price.

       - Ultimately, a spirit contacted him; it variably identified itself as *the Bulrush God*, *the Rainstorm Shepherd* and *the Osprey’s Father*, and it dwelt within the southern reaches of the Dragonshire.
       - The spirit’s actual basin remains unknown, as does the extent of its powers; they are certainly great, given what it did.
-      - It gave Karrach and his followers instructions for creating holy sites—only the precious first few of which it has actually blessed—and a ritual they could perform there.
-The ritual would convert a dragon’s egg into a drake’s egg—drakes being creatures of dragon’s blood and kind, but smaller, less mighty and far more fertile.
+      - It gave Karrach and his followers instructions for creating holy sites — only the precious first few of which it has actually blessed — and a ritual they could perform there.
+The ritual would convert a dragon’s egg into a drake’s egg — drakes being creatures of dragon’s blood and kind, but smaller, less mighty and far more fertile.
       - The price the Bulrush God demanded was perhaps surprisingly